 The station opened around 1875 as a private halt for Attadale House, once the home of the Mathesons of Jardine Matheson fame.
 It became a public station in 1878.

 Historically there was a siding at the east end of the platform, served from the east and with a short headshunt.
 There was a signal box here, at the east end of the waiting room, from 1893, removed at some point.
 The siding was closed to goods in 1966 but not removed until 1979.
 The platform is on the south side of the line.

 Attadale was proposed as a possible terminus of the line with a pier and large station with waiting and refreshment rooms.
-Fortunately this unsuitable location for a pier was not used and the line extended west to Stromeferry.
+Fortunately this unsuitable location for a pier was not used (it would have needed considerable dredging or a very long pier) and the line was extended west to Stromeferry.

 Kyle of Lochalsh

 |Location names in dark blue are on the same original line.|

 |02/05/1868||Dingwall and Skye Railway|